aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/sdk-plugins-layer.md

 ## TokenClient class

-The [TokenClient](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/src/plugins/token_client.ts) class compatible with the [token V1 standard](../../standards/aptos-token.md) and provides methods for creating and querying the NFT collections and tokens.
+The [TokenClient](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/typescript/sdk/src/plugins/token_client.ts) class is compatible with the [token V1 standard](../../standards/aptos-token.md) and provides methods for creating and querying the NFT collections and tokens.
 It covers (1) write methods that support creating, transferring, mutating, and burning tokens on-chain and (2) read methods performing deserialization and returning data in TypeScript objects.

 The main write methods supported by the TokenClient class are: